Near Viadaza, northern Tilea, Winter 2401-2

 On the greenskin’s left, the boar chariots, uncertain as to what or who they should charge, nevertheless rolled around either side of the maneaters, while the dazed but angry wyvern hopped over to land between them.

 Knowing his lads must surely now be wondering if they would even reach the foe alive, Boss Thagger gave vent to a furiously defiant cry, urging his riders on.

 What he had not reckoned with was the cruel power of the Net of Amontek.
 Another of his boar riders was killed by its etheric barbs and none of the rest could free themselves from its grip.
-They were not the only regiment that ground to halt.
-Someone in the massive regiment of orc boyz had already cracked a joke about Khurnag’s death (Something about him having iron guts.
+And they were not the only regiment to grind to halt.
+Someone in the massive regiment of orc boyz had already cracked a joke about Khurnag’s death – something about him now having iron guts.

 Once more the greenskin magic failed to get to grips with the foe, while the magical protection of a Banner of Respite meant that the stone throwers caused no harm either.
-Again, only the goblin cannon caused any real hurt, felling two of the heavily armoured cuirassiers with the VMC lord general.
+As for missiles, only the goblin cannon caused any real hurt, felling two of the heavily armoured cuirassiers with the VMC lord general.
 Perhaps to prove that they were not dismayed by such treatment, General Valckenburgh ordered his gentlemen to advance.
 They were the only VMC unit to move.

-A good number of orcs and goblins fell amongst the ranks of several different units, brought down by lead-shot and arrows, but the VMC’s only surviving saker was not to join in their fun, for it too blew itself up.
-(General Valckenburgh would later order an investigation into the destruction of his three artillery pieces, suspecting sabotage at worst, and at best, negligence.)
+A good number of orcs and goblins fell amongst the ranks of several different units, brought down by lead-shot and arrows, but the VMC’s only surviving saker was not to join the fun, for it too blew itself up.
+(General Valckenburgh would later order an investigation into the self-destruction of his three artillery pieces, suspecting sabotage at worst, or perhaps culpable negligence.)

-At last some of the greenskins were within potential striking distance of the foe – although nowhere near as many as they might have had if it were not for their tendency either to squabble or run away at the slightest provocation.
+At last, some of the greenskins were within potential striking distance of the foe – although nowhere near as many as they might have had if it were not for their tendency either to squabble or run away at the slightest provocation.
 The smaller regiment of orcs, led by big boss Malkey the Fist, who carried the army standard…

 So far, the greenskins had done nothing but bicker, stumble, retreat or bounce.
 Yet with numbers still on their side …